-In 2014, Panchanathan was appointed by President Barack Obama to the U.S. National Science Board (NSB) and is Chair of the Committee on Strategy.
+In 2014, Panchanathan was appointed by President Barack Obama to the U.S. National Science Board (NSB), where he is the former Chair of the Committee on Strategy.
 He was appointed by former U.S. Secretary of Commerce Penny Pritzker to the National Advisory Council on Innovation and Entrepreneurship (NACIE).

-Panchanathan is a Fellow of the National Academy of Inventors (NAI), the American Association for the Advancement of Science (AAAS) and the Canadian Academy of Engineering.
-He is also Fellow of the Institute of Electrical and Electronics Engineers (IEEE), and the Society of Optical Engineering (SPIE).
+Panchanathan is a Fellow of the National Academy of Inventors (NAI), where he is also vice president for membership and strategic initiatives.
+He is also Fellow of the American Association for the Advancement of Science (AAAS), the Canadian Academy of Engineering, the Institute of Electrical and Electronics Engineers (IEEE), and the Society of Optical Engineering (SPIE).
 He is currently serving as the Chair of the Council on Research (CoR) within the Association of Public and Land-grant Universities (APLU).
 Panchanathan was the editor-in-chief of the IEEE Multimedia Magazine and is also an editor/associate editor of many other journals and transactions.